scz0x/ZeroScope/README.md

 ---

 ## ⚠️ Disclaimer

-<<<<<<< HEAD
+**Disclaimer:**
-ZeroScope is built for educational and ethical analysis.
-Please use it responsibly, only on files you own or have explicit permission to inspect.
+ZeroScope is intended solely for educational, research, and ethical security analysis purposes.
+Use it only on APK files you own or have explicit authorization to analyze.
+The authors are not responsible for misuse or any consequences arising from unauthorized use.